 Who Gives a Crap?

-Who would have thought toilet paper would be the hot commodity of 2020?
+Who would have thought toilet paper would be the hot commodity of our time?
 Several CHOICE staff recommend the Who Gives a Crap toilet paper subscription, for the convenience, and the environmental and social benefits (the toilet paper is made from 100% recyclable paper, comes wrapped in paper instead of plastic, and half of all profits are donated to build toilets in developing countries).

 "The thing that appeals to me about Who Gives a Crap is that it's a social enterprise with a great purpose so I'm willing to support it and pay a little extra," says CHOICE staff member, Sarah.
 "And automatic renewal means I never have to remember to order more."